Belgian Waffles

 stack of waffles on a plate with butter and syrup

 My boys didn’t just start craving waffles on their own.
 Oh no. Their dad is the biggest waffle aficionado I’ve ever met.
-I’ve been making Mike waffles since we moved in together and now he’s taught the kids our boys of weekend waffles.
+I’ve been making Mike waffles since we moved in together, and now he’s taught the kids our boys’ weekend waffles.

-Sure, sometimes the thought of doing the dishes afterward makes me second guess starting a batch.
-But in the end, thinking of paying $9+ per waffle at a breakfast place has me breaking out the flour, sugar, and eggs pretty quickly.
+Sure, sometimes the thought of doing the dishes afterward makes me second-guess starting a batch.
+But in the end, thinking of paying $11+ per waffle at a breakfast place has me breaking out the flour, sugar, and eggs pretty quickly.

 What is a Belgian waffle

 Belgian waffles are happiness on a plate.
 They’re round waffles with deep pockets on top and bottom.
-The crust is nice a crispy and the inside is tender and flaky.
+The crust is nice and crispy, and the inside is tender and flaky.

 Ingredients for homemade Belgian waffles